slu-openGIS/STL_DEMOGRAPHY_NhoodPop/README.md

 # STL_DEMOGRAPHY_NhoodPop

-This repository contains code for creating a data set originally requested by Janelle O'Day at the St. Louis Post-Dispatch.
-The original request was for population estimates similar to those found [here](https://chris-prener.github.io/dataviz/project/stl-pop-change/) but for each year between 2010 and 2017.
-This repository contains data for the original request as well as estimates derived from each decennial census between 1940 and 2000.
+This repository contains code for creating a data set originally requested by Janelle O'Day at the St. Louis Post-Dispatch, containing both total population and race by neighborhood in St. Louis between 1940 and 2017.
+These use the "modern" neighborhood boundaries, which have only been in use for the last few decades.

+## Background
+Census tracts, which are commonly used units geographic entities in demography and other social sciences, are often used as proxies for "neighborhoods" despite the fact that they rarely map onto real-world neighborhood boundaries (either as they are subjectively understood or objectively delineated).
+They also change each decade when the U.S. Census Bureau administers the decennial census.

+As part of a [larger pilot project](https://chris-prener.github.io/project/redlining/) to understand the impact of racial residential segregation, I have obtained census data, with the help of my research assistant Carter Hanford, for the City of St. Louis.
+In order to clearly communicate how these changes have progressed over time in geographic units that make sense to most St. Louis residents, I have used these tract-level population counts as the basis for producing neighborhood population estimates.
+Each year's estimate was produced using `R` and a technique called [areal weighted interpolation](https://slu-opengis.github.io/areal/articles/areal-weighted-interpolation.html).
+This is typically used for population data (like what we have here) that are overlapping but whose boundaries are incongruent.

 ## Sources